 Save the Date for Prescription Drug Take-Back Day!

 Residents are urged to take part in Prescription Drug Take-Back Day.
 It’s for residents to dispose of unused or expired medications.
-There will be two drop-off locations in Greeley and Evans:

 The following items cannot be accepted: needles, mercury thermometers, oxygen containers, chemotherapy or radioactive substances, pressurized canisters, and illicit drugs.